-Approximately 5 to 8 percent of pregnant women get preeclampsia.
+Approximately 5 to 10 percent of all pregnant women get preeclampsia.

-Doctors cannot yet identify one single cause of preeclampsia.
-But some potential causes are being explored, including:
+Doctors cannot yet identify one single cause of preeclampsia, but some potential causes are being explored.
+These include:

 - genetic factors

 - autoimmune disorders

 There are also risk factors that can increase your chances of developing preeclampsia.
 These include:

 - being pregnant with multiple fetuses